hyperflow-wms/hyperflow-awsfargate-executor/README.md

 Also remember to set storage (S3) and bucket & prefix.
 It is mandatory for this executor.

-Then you can ran a workflow:
+Then you can run a workflow:
 ./hyperflow/bin/hflow run workflow.json

 For more details check hyperflow page: https://github.com/hyperflow-wms/hyperflow.